BA (Hons) Media Production - (Level 6 | Top-up)

 Course Description

 This exciting programme has excellent facilities including a fully operational industry standard TV studio.
-The programme will be include taught workshops, independent studio/workshop activities, work-based environments and live briefs, blended learning environments, seminars, tutorials and lectures.
-Each context will encourage you to adapt to new situations and prepare them for future learning and employment opportunities.
-You will be encouraged to explore work opportunities throughout your time on the course, and further opportunities organised will also enhance your industry experience
+The programme will include taught workshops, independent studio/workshop activities, work-based environments and live briefs, blended learning environments, seminars, tutorials and lectures.
+Each module will encourage you to adapt to new situations and prepare you for future learning and employment opportunities.
+You will be encouraged to explore work opportunities throughout your time on the course, and further opportunities organised will also enhance your industry experience.

 No items found.